kannaaa3/Just-Algebra-and-Rythm/README.md

 - `C++`
 - `SDL2` already set up

+By the way, `main` is the executable.
+If you run it, the game'll play.

 ## How to play
 In Alg-Rythm, you are a tiny blue square (for real!), trying to survive from chaotic bullets.